Find Height of a Binary Tree

 find the height of a tree example

-The maximum number of edges from root to farthest leaf = max(3, 3, 2) = 3.
-So, the height or maximum depth of the given binary tree is 3.
+The maximum count of edges from root to farthest leaf = max(3, 3, 2) = 3.

 Discussed solution approaches

-• Recursive approach: Using DFS or post-order traversal
+• Recursive approach: Using DFS (post-order) traversal

-Recursive approach: Using DFS or Post-order traversal
+Recursive approach: Using DFS (post-order) traversal

 Solution idea

-A binary tree is a recursive structure where we can solve the problem using the solution of two smaller subproblems: left sub-tree and right sub-tree.
+A binary tree is a recursive structure where we can solve the problem using the solution of two smaller subproblems: the left sub-tree and the right sub-tree.
 So how can we apply this idea to find the height of a binary tree?
 Let's think!

 Based on the definition, for finding the height, we should know the path length of the root to the deepest leaf node, which can be either present in the left-subtree or right sub-tree.
 In other words, the longest path from the root to the deepest leaf can go through either the left or right child of the root.
-So the best idea would be to calculate the height of the left and right sub-tree recursively.
-Whichever sub-tree has the maximum height, we take that value and add 1 to get the height of the tree.
-Here is a clear insight:

 Solution steps